-- Do not adjust the seat while the vehicle is moving. - Be careful that the seat does not hit a passenger or luggage. - To reduce the risk of sliding under the lap belt during a collision, avoid reclining the seatback any more than needed.
+- Do not adjust the seat while the vehicle is moving. - Be careful that the seat does not hit a passenger or luggage.

+• Avoid reclining the seatback any more than needed.
 The seat belts provide maximum protection in a frontal or rear collision when the passengers are sitting up straight and well back in the seats.
-If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen.
-In the event of a frontal collision, the more the seat is reclined, the greater the risk of personal injury. - After adjusting the seatback, push your body back against the seat to make sure the seat is locked in position.
+If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen or your neck may contact the shoulder belt.
+In the event of a frontal collision, the more the seat is reclined, the greater the risk of death or personal injury.

+• After adjusting the seatback, push your body back against the seat to make sure the seat is locked in position.